Husein Gradaščević: Rumelian instability and Bosnian uprising

 In the late 1820s, Sultan Mahmud II reintroduced a set of reforms that called for further expansion of the centrally controlled army (nizam), new taxes and more Ottoman bureaucracy.
 These reforms weakened the special status and privileges of the Bosnian Muslim nobility.
-Many Bosnian leaders had also been disappointed by Ottoman negligence to the plight of the Muslim refugees arriving from the Principality of Serbia.
+Many Bosnian leaders had also been disappointed by the Ottoman neglect of the plight of the Muslim refugees arriving from the Principality of Serbia.
 Contrary to popular belief, however, Husein Gradaščević was not greatly opposed to these reforms.

-In 1826, during the Auspicious Incident, Sultan Mahmud II abolished the Janissaries, through use of military force, executions and exile.
-Mahmud II then banned the revered Bektashi Order and decreed his Turkish commanders to launch campaigns against prominent Balkan Muslim leaders causing great instability in Rumelia.
-Gradaščević's immediate reaction to the abolition of the Janissaries was not unlike that of the rest of the Bosnian aristocracy; Gradaščević threatened with military force to subdue anybody opposed to the Sarajevo Janissaries.
+In 1826, during the Auspicious Incident, Sultan Mahmud II abolished the Janissaries, through the use of military force, executions and exile.
+Mahmud II then banned the revered Bektashi Order and decreed his Turkish commanders to launch campaigns against prominent Balkan Muslim leaders, causing great instability in Rumelia.
+Gradaščević's immediate reaction to the abolition of the Janissaries was not unlike that of the rest of the Bosnian aristocracy; Gradaščević threatened to subdue anybody opposed to the Sarajevo Janissaries.
 When the Janissaries killed naqib al-ashraf Imam Nurudin-effendi Šerifović, however, his tone shifted and he rapidly distanced himself from their cause.
-Gradaščević did realize that economic hardship was the main reason of Janissary dissent.
+Gradaščević did realise that economic hardship was the main reason for Janissary dissent.
 After this, Gradaščević generally maintained good relations with imperial authorities in Bosnia.
 When Abdurahim Pasha became vizier in 1827, Gradaščević was said to have become one of his more trusted advisors.
-This culminated in Gradaščević's large role in the Bosnian mobilization for the Russo-Ottoman war.
+This culminated in Gradaščević's large role in the Bosnian mobilisation for the Russo-Ottoman war.
 Following a riot in the Sarajevo camp during these preparations, Gradaščević even provided shelter for the ousted Abdurahim Pasha in Gradačac before assisting him in his escape from the country.
 Gradaščević was also relatively loyal to Abdurahim's successor, Namık Pasha, reinforcing Ottoman garrisons in Šabac upon his orders.

 The turning point for Gradaščević came with the end of the Russo-Ottoman War and the Treaty of Adrianople on 14 September 1829.
 According to the provisions of the treaty, the Ottoman Empire had to grant autonomy to Serbia, and also cede it six districts.
 This outraged the Bosnian nobility, launching numerous protests.

 Between 20 and 31 December 1830, Gradaščević hosted a gathering of Bosniak aristocrats in Gradačac.
 A month later, from 20 January to 5 February, another meeting was held in Tuzla to prepare for a revolt.
-From there, a call was issued to the Bosnian Muslim populace asking them to rise up to the defense of Bosnia.
+From there, a call was issued to the Bosnian Muslim populace asking them to rise to the defence of Bosnia.
 It was then that the popular Gradaščević was unofficially chosen to head the rebellion.
 Further details of this meeting are murky and disputable.
 According to certain contemporary sources, their demands from Constantinople were: